900Seconds/900SecondsSDK-Android/README.md

 ## Example application
-You can get an example application from git repository git@github.com:900Seconds/900SecondsSDK-Android.git It contains code example for camera streaming, stream playing, streams list retrieving and other.
+You can get an example application from [git repository](git@github.com:900Seconds/900SecondsSDK-Android.git) It contains code example for camera streaming, stream playing, streams list retrieving and other.